spoud/kafka-topic-compare/README.md

   - Out-of-order messages
 - CLI tool, easy to run locally or in CI/CD
 - Supports large topics and configurable message limits
+- Support compacted topics where we check that the latest key versions / timestamps match
 - Automated tests and dependency updates via GitHub Actions and Dependabot
+- Log differences in topic properties

 ## Installation